-Other resources to help you prepare for the COMPASS:
+Other resources to help you prepare for the placement tests:

 Khan Academy – Math Preparation

-Please plan on arriving 20 to 30 minutes early.
-The test fee is $15.
+On the day of your test, please plan to arrive 20 to 30 minutes early.
+The COMPASS test fee is $15.
 Occasionally it is necessary and/or beneficial for students to retest in a specific subject area.
 The fee for each retest in each subject area is $5.
-The testing/retesting fee may be paid prior to testing.
+The testing/retesting fee must be paid prior to testing.
 Please bring your receipt, photo identification and Social Security number to the test session.
 Valid photo identification is needed in order to receive test scores.
 A Social Security number is necessary if the student wishes to apply for financial aid.
-For testing in Newport, please schedule your test date and time by calling 541-867-8501 or 541-867-8505.
-For testing in Lincoln City, please call 541-996-6222.

 Registering for GED Testing